probe-lab/website/content.en/tools/tiros.md

 If the website request went through the `kubo` gateway we're running one round of garbage collection by calling the `/api/v0/repo/gc` endpoint.
 With this we make sure that the next request to that website won't come from the local kubo node cache.

-To also measure a "warmed up" kubo node, we also configured a "settle time".
+In order to also measure a "warmed up" kubo node, we configured a "settle time".
 This is just the time to wait before the first website requests are made.
-After the scheduler has looped through all websites we configured another settle time of 10min before all websites are requested again.
+After the scheduler has looped through all websites, we configured another settle time of 10min before all websites are requested again.
 Each run in between settles also has a "times" counter which is set to `5` right now in our deployment.
-This means that we request a single website 5 times in between each settle times.
+This means that we request a single website 5 times in between each settle time.
 The loop looks like this:

 ```go
 for _, settle := range c.IntSlice("settle-times") {